PC2R/iSketch/README.md

 How to start the iSketch client server ?

+1 - Compilation

+Server : cd Server && make
+Client : cd Client && make

+2 - Execution

-1) Start the server with $ ./serveur (+ options)
+First, start the server with :
+$ ./serveur (+ options)

-2) Start one client with $ ./client -port p -user name

-3) Start another client with $./client -port p -user name
+Then, start as many clients as you want with :
+$ ./java Client